|

 1894992, was the son of Edward and

-Helen Cairns, from Dover.
+boy.
 He was an Air Gunner Sergeant

-in the RAFVR, 15 Squadron.
+in the RAFVR, 15 Squadron

 In Avro